nfdi4plants/Swate-docs/src/docs/UserDocs/Docs01-Installing-Swate.md

 ## Desktop Installation

 If you want to use Swate in your Excel desktop application, you can use the options below.
+If the provided installer does not work for you please try to use the [manual installation](#manual-installation).

 ⚠️ **If you have an older Swate version installed already, it <u>might</u> be necessary to [clear the cache](https://docs.microsoft.com/de-de/office/dev/add-ins/testing/clear-cache#manually-clear-the-cache-in-excel-word-and-powerpoint) to apply the changes to Swate.**